 Background reading materials, lecture notes, lab protocols, and lab report questions can be accessed through the eLearning lecture course website.
-Students are required to bring a printed hardcopy (single sided, one page per sheet) of the lab protocols to each lab session.
+Students are required to bring a hardcopy (print full page, double sided is acceptable) of the lab protocols to each lab session.